dexterthebutcher/veerashanforever/README.md

 💌 For My Favorite Person 💌

-> Touch here, my love 🌷👇🏿
+> Touch here, dumb 🌷👇🏿
 >
 >  https://dexterthebutcher.github.io/veerashanforever/
 >
-A tiny piece of the internet, wrapped in love, just for you🎀
+A tiny piece of the internet, wrapped in love, just for you dumb🎀